silastittes/shiny_popgen/README.md

 Shiny app for teaching pop gen courses.
 ======================================

+Created by Silas Tittes and Scott Taylor, for undergraduate Population Genetics course taught at University of Colorado at Boulder.

 This repository consists of multiple sub-directories organized by topic.
 Each directory has at least one shiny app.
 Some have multiple.

 Dependencies